-- Prior to receiving funds, research involving human subjects must have appropriate approval from the IRB.
+- 1. Prior to receiving funds, research involving human subjects must have appropriate approval from the IRB.
 Either an IRB approval letter or an IRB response to a "Determination Whether Research or Similar Activities Require IRB Approval" must be submitted to the CTSI prior to funds being released.
 Human subjects must be reviewed in accordance with the institution's general assurances and HIPAA.
-All key personnel must have certification of training in the protection of human subjects prior to the start of the grant period. - Prior to receiving funds, research involving live vertebrates must have appropriate approvals from IACUC.
-Either an IACUC approval letter or documentation on why activity does not require IACUC approval must be submitted to the CTSI prior to funds being released. - 3.
+All key personnel must have certification of training in the protection of human subjects prior to the start of the grant period. - Research involving human subjects must also have approval from the National Center for Advancing Translational Sciences (NCATS).
+NCATS has defined human subjects research (HSR) categories and determined the approval procedures per category.
+NCATS submission will be facilitated by the CTSI.
+Note: The study cannot be submitted to NCATS until after IRB approval has been given. - a.
+Category 1: Greater Than Minimal Risk studies and all NIH-defined Clinical Trials - i.
+Category 1 studies/trials require approval from NCATS to begin. - b.
+Category 2: Minimal Risk and Exempt Studies - i.
+HSR study is exempt and/or considered minimal risk by the IRB - ii.
+Category 2 studies must be submitted to NCATS, but do not require formal approval. - 3.
+Prior to receiving funds, research involving live vertebrates must have appropriate approvals from IACUC.
+Either an IACUC approval letter or documentation on why activity does not require IACUC approval must be submitted to the CTSI prior to funds being released. - 4.
 CTSI staff will work closely with funded teams throughout the grant period to monitor progress and, when necessary, provide assistance.
 A six-month interim progress report and a final progress report will be required.
-We expect PIs to report over the lifetime of the work the outcomes achieved due to the pilot award, e.g., subsequent external funding, publications, presentations, and patents. - 4.
+We expect PIs to report over the lifetime of the work the outcomes achieved due to the pilot award, e.g., subsequent external funding, publications, presentations, and patents. - 5.
+All publications that are the direct result of this funding must reference: "Research reported in this publication was supported by the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR001420.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health."
+Publications must also be registered in PubMed Central. - 6.
 Any awardee who leaves his or her position should contact the CTSI to discuss plans for the project.